 - Keep a record of everything you eat and drink.
 Include any symptoms the food or drink causes or makes worse.
 You may need to avoid certain foods.
 Dairy, alcohol, hot spices, and high-fiber foods are common examples of foods that may worsen your symptoms.
 Your healthcare provider may recommend that you take vitamins or minerals.
 Always ask your healthcare provider before you take vitamins or nutritional supplements.

-Follow up with your healthcare provider as directed:
+Follow up with your doctor or gastroenterologist as directed:

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Medicine.com guides (external)